CellDynamics/QuimP/Doxygen_doc/BOA.md

 }
 @enddot

-The \ref uk.ac.warwick.wsbc.QuimP.Snake.intializePolygon(FloatPolygon) "intializePolygon" creates first estimation of snake using ROI shape and doing node refinement to get number of nodes for every edge as defined in uk.ac.warwick.wsbc.QuimP.BOAp.nodeRes. \ref uk.ac.warwick.wsbc.QuimP.Snake.intializePolygonDirect(FloatPolygon) "intializePolygonDirect" does not refine points and uses those from polygon.
+The \ref uk.ac.warwick.wsbc.QuimP.Snake.intializePolygon(final FloatPolygon) "intializePolygon" creates first estimation of snake using ROI shape and doing node refinement to get number of nodes for every edge as defined in uk.ac.warwick.wsbc.QuimP.BOAp.nodeRes. \ref uk.ac.warwick.wsbc.QuimP.Snake.intializePolygonDirect(final FloatPolygon) "intializePolygonDirect" does not refine points and uses those from polygon.
 If input ROI is other type than `RECTANGLE` or `POLYGON` as the firs estimation of segmented shape the ellipse is used calculated by \ref uk.ac.warwick.wsbc.QuimP.Snake.intializeOval(int, int, int, int, int, double) "intializeOval" according to initial parameters based on ROI bounding box.

-The \ref uk.ac.warwick.wsbc.QuimP.Snake.addNode(Node) "addNode(Node)" method constructs Snake as it is called for every node calculated in above methods.
-It is important that \ref uk.ac.warwick.wsbc.QuimP.Snake.addNode(Node) "addNode(Node)" is used only for Snake initialization and together with correct initial conditions:
+The \ref uk.ac.warwick.wsbc.QuimP.Snake.addNode(final Node) "addNode(Node)" method constructs Snake as it is called for every node calculated in above methods.
+It is important that \ref uk.ac.warwick.wsbc.QuimP.Snake.addNode(final Node) "addNode(Node)" is used only for Snake initialization and together with correct initial conditions:

 @code{.java}
 head = new Node(0); //make a dummy head node for list initialization